Solar Orbiter: Mission timeline

+Before launch

-In April 2015, the launch was set back from July 2017 to October 2018.
-In August 2017, Solar Orbiter was considered "on track" for a launch in February 2019.
-The launch occurred on 10 February 2020 on an Atlas V 411.
+The €319 million contract to build orbiter was awarded to Astrium UK in April 2012 The spacecraft's solar shield completed 2 week bake test in June 2014 In April 2015, the launch was set back from July 2017 to October 2018.
+In August 2017, Solar Orbiter was considered on track for a launch in February 2019.
+The spacecraft is shipped to IABG in Germany to begin the environmental test campaign in September 2018.

 Launch

-The Atlas V 411 (AV-087) lifted off from SLC-41 at Cape Canaveral, Florida, at 04:03 UTC.
-The Solar Orbiter spacecraft separated from the Centaur upper stage nearly 53 minutes later, and the European Space Agency acquired the first signals from the spacecraft a few minutes later.
+The Atlas V 411 (AV-087) lifted off from SLC-41 at Cape Canaveral, Florida, on 10 February 2020 at 04:03 UTC.
+The Solar Orbiter spacecraft separated from the Centaur upper stage nearly 53 minutes later, and ESA acquired the first signals from the spacecraft a few minutes later.

+Cruise phase

+After launch, Solar Orbiter entered the crusie phase, which lasted until late 2021.
+Using repeated gravity assists from Earth and Venus, the spacecraft reached its operational orbit, an elliptical orbit with perihelion 0.29 AU and aphelion 0.91 AU.
+The first flyby was of Venus in December 2020.